UCL/research-computing-with-cpp/session10/08exercise5.md

 ### Create an S3 bucket

-Create an S3 bucket to hold the:

-- input (the book and our map/reduce functions)
+Create an S3 bucket to hold the input files (the book and our map/reduce functions); the processing logs; and the output (results from our analysis):
-- logs
-- output (results from our analysis)

 1. Open the Amazon Web Services Console: http://aws.amazon.com/
 2. Select "Create Bucket" and enter a globally unique name